 Revisited my old stomping grounds with Pete.
 We had incredible food – pies, BBQ, Tex-Mex, margaritas and had a great time exploring some of my old haunts.

 Visited Pete’s family in the north woods of Wisconsin.
 We tried cross-country skiing for the first time – he loved it, I absolutely despised it!
 Which was shocking to me, haha.
 I did promise him that I would try again next winter after some proper instruction.
 If it wasn’t winter, you’d see that was, in fact, a lake!

 I flew to Boston for the first time for a work conference.
 I didn’t spend a ton of time exploring the area but did have a few hours to bum around and act like a tourist.
 Boston was always one of those places I wanted to visit but never did.

 I happened to be there during tulip season and oh my goshhhhhh it’s so pretty!
 Boston is definitely on my to-do-again list, this time with Pete in tow!

 We flew to Vegas and got out as quickly as we could.
 Though, I did force Pete to take me to the Seven Magic Mountains.
 If y’all haven’t seen this, then it’s a MUST DO!
 It was originally slated as a 2-year art exhibition in the middle of the desert, but it’s been so wildly popular that it’s now permanent!

 It’s a very easy drive, just head south out of Vegas for about 15-20 minutes, depending on traffic.
-Bum around the area, take lots of photos, but please don’t graffiti the rocks.
-I saw one that had a heart and someone’s name – so stupid.
+Bum around the area, take lots of photos, but please be respectful and don’t graffiti the rocks.

 From Vegas, we drove through the corner of Arizona and up to Springdale, Utah.
 We rented an adorable little suite/apartment right off the footpath into Zion National Park.